 “For anyone trying to find employment as a Psychiatric Tech, I’d recommend researching hospitals in their area that offer psychiatric services to the public and seeing how many positions are available,” Williams advised.
 “I believe the overall career outlook is high, so hospitals are always looking to higher great, compassionate Aides for their psychiatric units and volunteering in such places will provide you direct experience of the career, and help build your resume and networking opportunities early!”

-As of 2016, the median annual wage for Psychiatric Aides was $26,720, and while the lowest 10 percent made less than $18,940, the highest 10 percent earned more than $42,220.
+The median annual wage for Psychiatric Aides is $31,110, and while the lowest 10 percent make less than $21,440, the highest 10 percent earn more than $47,690.
 In this occupation, the highest paying facilities are private practices, hospitals, substance abuse facilities, the state government, mental health facilities, and intellectual / developmental disability facilities.
 The top paying states for Mental Health Assistants are New York, Oregon, Hawaii, Connecticut and New Hampshire.

 “When you start from the ‘bottom,’ earnings as a Psychiatric Aide will always be less than someone who has been in the field for 10 to 20 years or more,” Williams reminds us.
 “The longer you stay in the field the more likely your salary will go up over time.
 Just like in any other career, I would say that there is a cap-off once you get to the highest level of earnings and your employing facility refuses to go any higher for the specific level of work.”